aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

-The automatically added `createdAt` and `updatedAt` fields cant be set in create or update mutation.
-If these fields need to be controlled as part of the mutation, they should be included as part of the input schema and should have `AWSDateTime` as their type
+The automatically added `createdAt` and `updatedAt` fields can't be set in create or update mutation.
+If these fields need to be controlled as part of the mutation, they should be in the input schema and should have `AWSDateTime` as their type

 ```graphql
 type Post @model {